cleavr/cleaverdocs/content/documentation/adonis-deployments.md

 Here are the applicable logs to look at in Cleavr:

-- **Logs Report** in the Deployments section display web app specific logs
+- **Logs Report** in the Deployments section displays web app specific logs
 - **PM2 Logs** is typically the most helpful for 502 errors and can be found in:
   - In the deployment details page, click **View PM2 Logs**
   - In the server > logs > select PM2 Logs